-- 1. ALL providers have an equal and shared responsibility to care for and treat all patients. - 2.
-Providers shall ensure all necessary equipment needed to perform a thorough assessment based on patient information available, is present at the time of initial patient contact. - 3.
-If trauma MOI, stabilize cervical spine during assessment. - 4.
-Establish a provider-patient relationship by performing a primary initial assessment.
-(Form a general impression of the patient; determine the chief complaint and/or life-threatening problems; determine responsiveness and level of consciousness; assess airway and breathing; assess circulation.)
-1 - a.
-Once a provider-patient relationship has been established, the EMS providers have a responsibility to the patient until appropriate transfer of care or appropriate disposition according to protocol. - 5.
-Assure open airway; proceed with obstructed airway treatment if needed. - 6.
+- 1. If trauma MOI, stabilize cervical spine during assessment. - 2.
+Perform initial assessment.
+(Form a general impression of the patient; determine the chief complaint and/or life-threatening problems; determine responsiveness; assess airway and breathing; assess circulation.)
+1 - 3.
+Assure open airway; proceed with obstructed airway treatment if needed. - 4.
 If pulseless, proceed to appropriate protocol: - a.
 DOA protocol # 322 or OOH-DNR protocol # 324 if indicated, or - b.
 Cardiac Arrest (General) protocol #331, or - c.
-Cardiac Arrest (Traumatic) protocol # 332 if a traumatic injury is clearly responsible for patient's cardiac arrest. - 7.
-If breathing is inadequate, ventilate patient as needed. - 8.
-Control any serious or uncontrolled bleeding see Protocol #601 - 9.
-Obtain history (SAMPLE & OPQRST) and perform focused physical exam full set of baseline vital signs2 within five (5) minutes of patient contact.
-This includes - a.
-Blood pressure - b.
-Heart rate - c.
-Respiratory rate - d.
-Sp02 - e.
-Blood glucose if altered mental status If altered mental status, obtain blood glucose (if equpted). - f.
-[OPTIONAL] If patient has chest pain that may be of cardiac origin, obtain and transmit 12-lead ECG if BLS agency has this capability.
-See Protocol #250.

-- 10. Treat and transport per applicable protocol(s) and transport. - 11.
+Cardiac Arrest (Traumatic) protocol # 332 if a traumatic injury is clearly responsible for patient's cardiac arrest. - 5.
+If breathing is inadequate, ventilate patient as needed. - 6.
+Control any serious or uncontrolled bleeding see Protocol #601 - 7.
+Obtain history (SAMPLE & OPQRST) and perform focused physical exam. - 8.
+Treat and transport per applicable protocol(s). - 9.
 Nausea may be improved by allowing patient to smell or sniff an open alcohol prep/wipe.

-- 1. If assessment of patient justifies ALS or air medical care, summon ALS or air ambulance agency if available and not already dispatched.
-See Indications for ALS Use protocol #210 and Trauma Patient Destination protocol # 180. - Vital signs should be obtained and documented at least every five (5) minutes for unstable patients and at least every fifteen (15) minutes for stable patients unless noted in applicable treatment protocol.
+1. If assessment of patient justifies ALS or air medical care, summon ALS or air ambulance service if available and not already dispatched.
+See Indications for ALS Use protocol #210 and Trauma Patient Destination protocol # 180.